top of page

 What is TNR and Why it Matters

-A community cat enjoying a sunny spot in an urban environment.
 Trap–Neuter–Return (TNR) is the nationally recognized, humane approach to managing community cat populations.
 It is supported by veterinarians, animal welfare organizations, and municipalities across the country.
-Through TNR, unowned outdoor cats are: Humanely trapped Spayed or neutered by a licensed veterinarian Vaccinated Returned to their original outdoor home Once cats are fixed, they can no longer reproduce,
+Through TNR, unowned outdoor cats are: Humanely trapped Spayed or neutered by a licensed veterinarian Vaccinated Returned to their original outdoor home Once cats are fixed, they can no longer reproduce, which stabilizes and gradually reduces colony size over time.

 bottom of page